French ensigns: Current ensign

-The current French ensign is not, as the casual observer would think, identical to the flag of France.
+The current French ensign is not identical to the flag of France.
 Though both are blue, white and red, the French civil ensign has those colours in the proportion blue 30, white 33, and red 37.
 The intention is to create a flag which, when seen moving at some distance, will appear to have columns of equal width; in addition, the slightly wider red column is intended to improve the flag's visibility at sea.

 Historic ensigns

 The royal Arms

-As with the ensigns of other countries, the French ensign in the beginning of the 14th century was a banner of the royal arms, blue field with golden French lilies.
-Sometimes it bears a white cross.
+As with the ensigns of other countries, the French ensign in the beginning of the 14th century was a banner of the royal arms, a blue field with golden fleurs-de-lys.
+Sometimes it bore a white cross.

-In 1365, Charles V changed to a blue flag with just three golden French lilies.
+In 1365, Charles V changed to a blue flag with three golden French lilies.
 However, reports as late as 1514 still occasionally mention the use of the lilies and cross flag.

 Occasionally illustrations from this era also show the white cross, now on a red field, but this is mostly limited to the coats of arms only.
 After 1450, however, those two designs are often seen flying side by side.